 The promise of forgiveness of sin in this Gospel age (and even in the Old Testament era) was never to be taken to mean sins being forgiven through the instrumentality of prayer.
 Rather, it must be interpreted in the same way as the principle of forgiveness of sins in 1 Jn.
 1:9, which is to say an experience of an established reality proving the genuineness of that same reality.
 In simpler terms, what this means is that true born-again Christians who have their sins forgiven will by nature confess their sins and pray to God in so doing.
 Such activities confirm that the ones practicing them have their sins forgiven, and the Holy Spirit uses such activities to bring peace and the sense of forgiveness within their hearts.

-I would like to pounce upon the clause, “which is to say an experience of an established reality proving the genuineness of that same reality.”
+the clause, “which is to say an experience of an established reality proving the genuineness of that same reality.”

 If you were to read this convoluted, albeit self-indicting and jejune, rendition of the following sentence, “In simpler terms, what this means is that true born-again Christians who have their sins forgiven will by nature confess their sins and pray to God in so doing,” you will notice the following proposition by Watchman Chew: